baoduy/hbd.astro-paper/src/content/blog/az-07-setup-cloudPC-windows365-enterprise.md

   - AKS
   - Private
   - Pulumi
+description: "
-description: "In this article, we will explore how to configure a CloudPC with Windows 365 Enterprise to establish a secure and efficient Virtual Desktop Infrastructure (VDI) for accessing a private AKS environment."
+In this tutorial, We will explore how to configure a CloudPC with Windows 365 Enterprise to establish a secure and efficient Virtual Desktop Infrastructure (VDI) for accessing a private AKS environment.
+"
 ---

 ## Introduction